Peripheral nucleon-nucleon scattering at next-to-next-to-leading order in SU(3) heavy baryon chiral perturbation theory

 \section{Abstract}

-We calculate the $T$ complete matrices of the elastic nucleon-nucleon scattering up to the third order in SU(3) heavy baryon chiral perturbation theory.
+We calculate the complete $T$ matrices of the elastic nucleon-nucleon scattering up to third order in SU(3) heavy baryon chiral perturbation theory.
 The phase shifts with orbital angular momentum $L\geq 2$ and the mixing angles with $J\geq 2$ are evaluated by using low-energy constants that were extracted from the meson-baryon analysis.
 It turns out that our prediction is consistent with the empirical phase shifts and mixing angles data, and also the results from SU(2) heavy baryon chiral perturbation theory.
-The errors from the low-energy constants are analysed in detail.
-Our calculation provide a reliable evidence that the nucleon-nucleon and even baryon-baryon interaction calculated in SU(3) heavy baryon chiral perturbation theory leads to reasonable predictions. \begin{description} \item[Keywords:] Chiral perturbation theory, nucleon-nucleon scattering, SU(3) symmetry \end{description}
+The errors from the low-energy constants are analyzed in detail.
+Our calculation provides reliable evidence that the nucleon-nucleon interaction calculated in SU(3) heavy baryon chiral perturbation theory leads to reasonable predictions. \begin{description} \item[Keywords:] Chiral perturbation theory, nucleon-nucleon scattering, SU(3) symmetry \end{description}